 Contrary to popular belief, the majority of Americans on welfare are not attempting to abuse the system.
 Studies have shown that only a small number of individuals live on welfare with no intention of leaving the programs.

 However, most people who use welfare programs are those who have fallen on hard times.
 The problem is that leftist policies make it easier for a person to remain dependent on the government rather than making their own way.
 Work requirements will help more people get themselves out of poverty quicker.
-If the White House’s executive order is any indication, we will likely see some positive changes in our welfare system coming soon.We value your comments!
-Please weigh in on our comment section below.
+If the White House’s executive order is any indication, we will likely see some positive changes in our welfare system coming soon.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com